 In Hull, people who do not pay for prescriptions can visit a number of pharmacies to receive free-of-charge medication without having to see their GP first.
 Further information about the scheme is available here.

-Make an appointment with your GP if you have an illness or injury which won’t go away, but which isn’t an emergency.
+Make an appointment with your GP if you have an illness or injury which won’t go away, but isn’t an emergency.
 Your GP or nurse will be able to treat and manage a number of symptoms and can make a referral to hospital if needed.

 In Hull, you can visit Story Street Medical Practice, between 8am – 8pm without an appointment.
 The practice sees both registered and unregistered patients and is open 7 days a week and over bank holidays.
 For more information, click here.